Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 In fact, according to Ahrefs, only 31,000 keywords have a search volume above 100k searches per month.

-On the contrary, there are 3.8 billion that get less than 10 searches monthly, which is 95% of the entire Ahrefs U.S. keyword database!
+This SEO statistic shows that, on the contrary, there are 3.8 billion that get less than 10 searches monthly, which is 95% of the entire Ahrefs U.S. keyword database!

 But that’s only the tip of the iceberg.

 It’s a well-known fact that 15% of Google search queries are new:

 Fun fact: 15% of all Google searches have never been searched before.

 For example, “shoes” might be a popular search term and have millions of searches each month.

 On the other hand, long-tail keywords like “women’s leather dress shoes size 8” are much less popular.